gongzir1/gongzir1.github.io/_pages/about.md

 - Third Class Scholarship of Southwest University, 2019 and 2020
 - Internet Excellence Award, Chongqing Municipal Level of National College Student Innovation and Entrepreneurship Competition, 2020

+## Mentorship Experience

+- Guide and collaborate with a postgraduate student on launching fine-grained attacks in ranking-based Federated Learning, with the work submitted to IJICIA.
+- Supervise and mentor graduate students on backdoor attacks in the Federated Learning domain.

 ## Teaching

 At Griffith, I work as a **Teaching Assistant**, contributing to the following courses: